All Episodes

 What we've got, we have a bunch of skycaps running around carrying Obama's bags.

-And when they don't let him get on the when they when he doesn't let him get on the plane with them and they get their noses out of joint.
+And when they don't let him get on the plane, when he doesn't let them get on the plane, well, then they get their noses out of joint.

 Hey, man, we're carrying your bags.